 “Fine.
 Lead the way you three,” I said, motioning towards the door.
 We said goodbye to my parents as we got into the limo.
 It pulled away from the curb, heading towards the restaurant.
-Abigail, Mark, and Neil all tried to get me to talk.
+Casey, Mark, and Neil all tried to get me to talk.
 I’d give short, curt answers so they’d know I did not want to be there.
-In the end they gave up.
+In the end, they gave up.

 “He’s a politician’s son and a future politician.
 I’ve had enough of politics in my life thank you very much.
-The food’s delicious, I like your company, don’t mind Mark and Neil’s company, but I’m not interested in the latter the way you and our parents want me to be and I don’t want to be here in the first place.”
+The food’s delicious, I like your company, don’t mind Mark and Neil’s company either, but I’m not interested in the latter the way you and our parents want me to be, and I don’t want to be here in the first place.”

 “Just suck it up for one dinner?
 Please?”